Over 54,000 students secure admission in DU colleges | Education

 - India

-Of the 72,800 students who have accepted the college and course allotted to them by the Delhi University, over 54,000 have sealed their admission by paying fees as of Monday evening, a varsity official said.
+Of the 72,800 students who accepted the college and course allotted to them by Delhi University, over 54,000 have sealed their admission by paying fees, an official said.

-The last date for payment of fees for admission to Delhi University's undergraduate programmes following the first round of seat allocation is October 25 (Tuesday).
+The last date for payment of fees for admission to DU's undergraduate programmes after the first round of seat allocation is October 25.

-Over 72,800 candidates, out of 80,164, have accepted the college and course allotted to them in the varsity's first round of seat allocations.
+Over 72,800 candidates, out of 80,164, have accepted the college and course allotted to them in the university's first round of seat allocations.

 Earlier, the last date for online payment of the admission fee was October 24.